MarcusCemes/openrisc-prototype-flash-tool/README.md

 ## Usage

-First, ensure that the device is connected to the computer and the device BIOS is loaded.
-Simply run the executable, specifying the correct serial port and the location of the program to flash:
+Ensure that the device is connected to the computer, and ensure that it is in the BIOS by pressing the reset button.
+Run the OPFT executable, specifying the serial port to use and the source of the program to flash:

 ```bat
 openrisc-prototype-flash-tool /dev/ttyUSB0 path/to/program.mem
 ```

+The negotiation and flashing process should begin automatically and roughly takes a second.
+If the device is detected to be in the BIOS, the tool will display "waiting for device reset".
+Press the device reset button and the device should continue once it receives the post-reset BIOS welcome message.

 To view all available options, run the following command: